 But how do you know how much you deserve?
 The insurance company isn’t going to tell you.
 In fact, they’ll do whatever they can to convince you to accept less.
 An experienced Tampa personal injury attorney can help.

-At Roman Austin Personal Injury Lawyers, our Board Certified personal injury experts have 65+ years of experience fighting for clients just like you.
+At Roman Austin Personal Injury Lawyers, our Board Certified personal injury experts have 50+ years of combined experience fighting for clients just like you.
 We’ve recovered more than $100 million in compensation – and counting.
-We’re ready to take on adversarial property owners and deep-pockets insurance companies on your behalf.
+We’re ready to take on adversarial property owners and deep-pocket insurance companies on your behalf.

 When you hire our law firm, we will: